 A: Successful applicants typically have GPAs above 3.5 (on a scale for which 4.0 = A).
 The university's Graduate College enforces a minimum GPA of 3.0 for graduate applicants.

 Q: What tests are required for admission?

-A: The GRE general test is required of all graduate applicants.
+A: The GRE general test is required of MS and PhD applicants.
+Scores should be less that five years old at the time of admission.
 For M.D./Ph.D.
 (Medical Scholars -- not applicable until Fall 2018) applicants, the MCAT will be accepted in lieu of the GRE.
-The Test of English as a Foreign Language (TOEFL) or the IELTS is required of all applicants who have attended a school in a country where English is not the primary language.
+The Test of English as a Foreign Language (TOEFL) or the IELTS is required of all applicants who have attended a school in a country where English is not the primary language, or whose native language is not English.
 The TOEFL and IELTS test scores must be less than two years old at the time the student starts the graduate program.